Pinta365/oura-cloud-api/README.md

 Since it's for personal use it only support authentication with access-token, might add OAuth in the future.

 Login to the [Oura Cloud](https://cloud.ouraring.com/) with your Oura credentials and create an [Personal Access Token](https://cloud.ouraring.com/personal-access-tokens).
-Details around what information the  API can return is found here: [Oura Cloud API](https://cloud.ouraring.com/docs/)
+Details around what information the  API can return is found here: [Oura Cloud API v2](https://cloud.ouraring.com/v2/docs)

 ### Installation
 >npm install oura-cloud-api